vmavromatis/absolutely-proprietary/README.md

 Your GNU/Linux is infected with 49 proprietary packages out of 1084 total installed.
 Your Stallman Freedom Index is 95.48.

-The proprietary packages have been saved as disgusting.txt
+The proprietary packages have been saved as /tmp/absolutely-proprietary/disgusting.txt
 ```